meowsus/arena-of-octos/README.md

 This is a straight copy of the source code of the Apple II/TRS-80 game [Arena of Octos](https://en.wikipedia.org/wiki/Arena_of_Octos), as published in a 1981 issue of SoftSide magazine.

 My uncle, Alan Johnston, was co-creator and wrote the TRS-80 version.
 This was the only program he ever had published.
-He died in late January, 2016, so this is my homage to him.
+He passed away in January, 2016, so this is my homage to him.

-SoftSide, the publishing company and owner of the game, has lone been out of business, so I am assuming I am not breaking any copyright laws by publishing this.
+SoftSide, the publishing company and owner of the game, has long been out of business, so I am assuming I am not breaking any copyright laws by publishing this.
 If I am please get in touch and I will gladly remove the code.

 ## Working Example
 https://portugly.com/meowsus/octos